Mileposts

 Read a fuller description of our Milepost Campaign

-Meanwhile we have resurrected Phil Myott’s useful website (which was visible at www.tmc-mileposts.co.uk from 2002 to 2016 when he decided that it was too out-of-date and that he no longer had time to maintain it).
+We have also resurrected Phil Myott’s useful website (which was visible at www.tmc-mileposts.co.uk from 2002 to 2016 when he decided that it was too out-of-date and that he no longer had time to maintain it).
 See Phil Myott’s website by clicking HERE.
-Please note that TMCS has NOT verified or approved the contents of Phil’s website, and that many of the pages are 10-15 years old.
+Please note that TMCS has NOT verified or approved the contents of Phil’s website, and that many of the pages are 15-20 years old.